flycheck/flycheck/doc/manual/usage.rst

    At this point, **all** chained checkers were run, and all errors were parsed, highlighted and reported.
 See :ref:`error-reporting`, for more information about error reporting.
-The variable :el:variable:`flycheck-current-errors` contains all errors from all syntax checkers run during the syntax check, so you can use the various error analysis functions.
+The variable :variable:`flycheck-current-errors` contains all errors from all syntax checkers run during the syntax check, so you can use the various error analysis functions.